-Elementary and middle school students transferring from home study programs, non-accredited schools or non-traditional educational centers will be placed at the appropriate grade level in a probationary placement for one 9-week grading period.
-Student placement may also be based on satisfactory performance on standardized or locally developed tests focusing on grade level or subject area.
+Elementary and middle school students transferring from home study programs, non-accredited schools or nontraditional educational centers will be placed at the appropriate grade level in a probationary placement based on the student's records in prior schools or programs and satisfactory performance in a district school for a nine weeks and/or the end of the grading period OR based on satisfactory performance on standardized or locally developed tests focusing on grade level or subject area.

-- Local tests may be utilized in order to provide additional information concerning student placement. - Upon examination of test results and classroom performance, the final placement decision rests with the Principal and/or placement committee.
+- Local tests and pre/post tests may be utilized in order to provide additional information concerning student placement. - Upon examination of test results and classroom performance, the final placement decision rests with the Principal and/or placement committee.